ivangfr/springboot-kafka-connect-jdbc-streams/README.md

   > docker-compose build
   > ```

-- Wait until all containers are `Up (healthy)`.
+- Wait for all containers to be with state `Up (healthy)`.
 To check the status of the containers run
   ```
   docker-compose ps
   ```